IvoireDigital2025/AstoriaCoffeeHousenew/replit.md

 - ✓ Removed "Experience Authentic Egyptian Coffee Culture" text from home page, about page, and SEO meta tags
 - ✓ Completely removed "Call to Action" section from about page containing the promotional text and gap space
 - ✓ Streamlined content to focus on location and product offerings without promotional language
+- ✓ Enhanced mood selector recommendations by adding "Strawfee Clouds" and "Iced Moccha" to Happy mood

 ## User Preferences